ARI contributions to Gaia

 - Ecliptic-poles catalogue:

-Preparing an important tool for the initial calibration and verification of the Gaia spacecraft and operations (Martin Altmann, Ulrich Bastian).
-The ecliptic poles are the only sky areas observable by Gaia at any time.
-Two carefully prepared sky inventories of the order of a square degree will be used both in the commissioning phase after launch and in cases of contingency.
+At the beginning of the Gaia mission Preparing an special scanning law was used for the initial calibration and verification of the Gaia spacecraft and operations (Martin Altmann, Ulrich Bastian) in which the ecliptic poles were observable by Gaia at each rotation.
+Two carefully prepared sky inventories of the order of a square degree were created for this purpose.

 - Ground-based optical tracking: